zzzzxc/Bomberman/README.md

 # Bomberman

 A bomberman clone written using C++ and SFML.
+Most of the enemy ghosts follow a pre-determined pattern of movement whereas the red ghosts implement the A\* algorithm to chase the player.

 # Screenshots